 Below is the old Bodie schoolhouse.
 The two looking inside are my daughter #2, and my son.

 I took this picture below of the schoolhouse globe.
 It was sitting near the window.

 Interior photo of the schoolhouse.
-Notice the writing on the chalkboard and the student desks with books on them.
+Notice the writing on the chalkboard and the student desks with books.
 A wood stove is in the center of the classroom.

 The picture below is the interior of a hotel room at the big hotel.

 I believe this is the kitchen of the big hotel.
 Can you imagine having a refrigerator like that?

 Of course, I had to include at least one picture of the interior of an outhouse.
 Note how small the center hole is.
 I am guessing the urinal must have been added later?